Skip to content

 No 2 Choose your ‘must see’ things ahead of time

-Once you’ve researched the layout, my advice would be to highlight your five ‘must-see’ pieces.
+Once you’ve researched the layout, I would suggest highlighting your five ‘must-see’ pieces.
 That way, you can have a plan when you get there.
 You can plot a route and know exactly where you’re headed.

 However, if you’re like me and worried you’ll miss the best bits, I highly recommend taking a tour with a guide, as they’ll do the heavy lifting for you.